CONSULTATION FEE RANGE

 - Licensed advanced practice registered nurses (APRN)

-Also, any patients who are diagnosed with PTSD must submit a completed Mental Health Care Provider Form to the VMR.
+Also, a patient diagnosed with PTSD must submit a completed Mental Health Care Provider Form to the CCB.
 This is in addition to their completed application packet.

-Step 2 – Obtain a Digital Photo and Get Your Application Notarized
+Step 3 – Obtain a Digital Photo to Finish the Application

-Also, you need to provide a current digital photo of yourself and email it to the VMR.
-Alternatively, you can copy it to a CD and send it along with the rest of the application packet to the Vermont Marijuana Registry (see address below).
+You need to provide a current digital photo of yourself and email it to the CCB.
 The photo must be:

 - In color